ahpooch/FuncTelegramSender/README.md

 ## Markdown format of message
 ```
-$FuncTelegramSender "```powershell Get-Help``` probably most usefull cmdlet. %F0%9F%98%8E" -style=html useGlobalVariables=yes
+$FuncTelegramSender "```powershell Get-Help``` probably most usefull Powershel cmdlet. %F0%9F%98%8E" -style=html useGlobalVariables=yes
 ```

 ## Html format of message
 ```
 $FuncTelegramSender ("<b>" .
 "Ros version " . "$[/system resource get version]" . "</b>" . "%0A" .
 "RouterOS version " . "$[/system resource get version]") style=html useGlobalVariables=yes
 ```
-Default style is html, so style=html could be omitted.
+The default style is `html`, so `style=html` could be omitted or left in for clarity.

 # Tips
 ## About Cyrillic characters
-FuncTelegramSender could be used with cyrillic characters in scripts.
+FuncTelegramSender can be used with Cyrillic characters in scripts.
-In winbox termianal however cyrillic characters cannot be entered from the keyboard, and when pasted they become replaced with ??? signs.
+In Winbox termianal however Cyrillic characters cannot be entered from the keyboard, and when pasted, they are replaced with ??? signs.

 ## About emojies convertion
-If you need convert emoji to URL-encoded format you could use https://www.urlencoder.org/
+If you need to convert emojis to a URL-encoded format, you can use one of online converters like [urlencoder.org](https://www.urlencoder.org/).